Down To Earth Discipleship . Getting real with issues facing young Christians today

 In British and Australian cultures, but often not in US, a deliberate gentle rudeness is a delightful kind of "love language" (cf 3.3) which implies an affection that outweighs the alleged or indicated deficiencies in the other.

 Christian fellowship is not purely inward-oriented, but has important implications for witness, drawing others in.
 If we display relationships with evident values, and if we have real contact outside (i.e. not being a closed ghetto), then there is much scope for the quality of fellowship being attractive as people see lives of holiness and love.
 "As I have loved you, so you must love one another.
 All men will know you are my disciples if you love one another."
-(John 13:34-35) One could say correspondingly that fellowship which makes us into little more than a congenial ghetto, rather than strengthening and encouraging our engagement with others, is seriously deficient and needs addressing.
+(John 13:34-35).
+Correspondingly, fellowship which makes us into little more than a congenial ghetto, rather than strengthening and encouraging our engagement with others, is seriously deficient and needs addressing.
 A good test of any close Christian fellowship relationship is whether, instead of tending to be exclusive, it makes both parties more actively loving and outreaching to others.
+Do we love our workplace colleagues more than the work itself?
+Do we love our sports teammates more than the sport itself?

 Finally, let's emphasise that we each need to be proactive and intentional in fellowship, and not simply assume that the good things outlined here are what will somehow just happen to us.
 Especially we need to be proactive when we move to a new place, so that we establish significant Christian relationships there as soon as possible, not being deterred by any perceived cliquishness.
 New relationships are vital as we go forward, even though this often means allowing some old ones to diminish.